minetest-mirrors/itemframes/readme.md

 Change 'itemframes.log_actions' setting to true if you want to log player actions when inserting or removing items from a frame or pedestal.

+Itemframe items can be rotated by holding sneak and punching frame, but in a protected area this is limited to the owner unless "itemframes.allow_rotate" setting is true.

 Texture Override
 ----------------